Thomas Gambino: Castellano regime

 After Carlo Gambino died in 1976, his designated successor, Paul Castellano, became the new family boss.
 Many family members were angered by Castellano's ascension, preferring underboss Aniello "Mr. Neil" Dellacroce instead.
 However, Dellacroce insisted that his supporters support Castellano for the good of the family.
-This move temporarily quieted the dissension in the Gambino ranks.
+This move temporarily quieted dissension in the Gambino ranks.

-In contrast, Thomas Gambino, who was Castellano's nephew, enjoyed a strong relationship with the new boss.
+In contrast, Thomas Gambino, who was Castellano's second cousin, enjoyed a strong relationship with the new boss.
 Gambino epitomized the low-profile, well buffered, successful businessman image common among second-generation members of the Cosa Nostra.
-Given his college education, Castellano gave him responsibility for the family finances and running the trucking at the Garment District in Manhattan.
+Given his college education, Castellano gave him responsibility for the family finances and running the trucking in the Garment District in Manhattan.
 Gambino and his allies in the Lucchese family were successful at infiltrating several legitimate businesses, especially the garment industry.
 This was due to Gambino's strong influence on the garment trucking business in New York and New Jersey.
 In 1981, the garment industry honored Gambino as its Man of the Year.
-Castellano quickly rewarded Gambino by making him a full family member, or "made man" and later a capo of his own crew.
+Castellano quickly rewarded Gambino by making him a full family member, or "made man", and later a capo of his own crew.

 In December 1985, the death of underboss Dellacroce brought the simmering dissension in the Gambino family to a head.
 Instead of selecting an established and respected capo to be the new underboss, Castellano instead chose his driver, Thomas Bilotti.
-At this point, capo John Gotti and Frank DeCicco saw the opportunity to capitalize on this discontent to kill Castellano and take over the family leadership.
-On December 16, 1985, both Castellano and Bilotti were murdered by Gotti gunmen in a restaurant ambush.
-Gambino, who was not part of the conspiracy, arrived at the restaurant moments after the killing, to be turned away by DeCicco.
+At this point, capo John Gotti and Frank DeCicco saw the opportunity to capitalize on this discontent and kill Castellano and then take over the family leadership.
+On December 16, 1985, both Castellano and Bilotti were murdered by Gotti gunmen in a restaurant ambush at Sparks Steak House.
+Gambino, who was not part of the conspiracy, arrived at Sparks moments after the killing, to be turned away by DeCicco.
 Gotti was then elected the new boss of the Gambino family.